 Latkes are a delicious staple for many Hannukah celebrations.
 Now, it’s time to take these potato treats to the next level.

 Pull up your favorite latke recipe and follow it as you would normally.
 But when it’s time to fry the latkes, put away your regular oil and use cannabis-infused oil instead.

 You can either make the oil yourself at home or buy it from a local dispensary.

 Yes, this is real.

-This masterpiece has eight bowls, so you can be stoned for every day of your Chanukah celebration.
-You won’t be able to make this one, but you can buy it online fairly painlessly.
+This masterpiece has eight bowls, so you can be stoned for every day of your Hanukkah celebration.
+You won’t be able to make this one, but you can buy it online with a quick Google search.

-Whether you light up a menorah joint or eat a few weed-infused latkes, your Marijuanukah is sure to be a blast.
+Whether you light up a menorah joint or eat a few weed-infused latkes, your Hannukah is sure to be lit this year.
 L’Chaim!